 With the growing number of optometry programs in the United States over recent years, there has been an increase in demand for qualified academics in the field.
-The Master of Science in Vision Science (MS) offered at MBKU's SCCO prepares optometrists for a wide range of career choices and gives you the skills to:
+The Master of Science in Vision Science (MS) degree program prepares optometrists for a wide range of career choices and gives you the skills to:

-- Teach in an optometry school: In the MS in Vision Science program, you gain the academic requirements for teaching, which are not offered in professional optometry school or residency programs.
+- Teach in an optometry school: The MS in Vision Science program provides the academic requirements for teaching, which are not offered in professional optometry school or residency programs.

-- Perform clinical or basic research in vision science: This research can be in a wide range of settings: optometry or medical schools, industry, or a private office.
+- Perform clinical or basic research in vision science: This research may be in a wide range of settings such as optometry schools, medical schools, industry, or a private office.

-- Embark on private practice research: With an MS degree, you could also carry out research in your private office—many optometrists conduct clinical research in their private practice in multi-center clinical studies funded by industry e.g in studies to examine a new contact lens, solution or drug.
+- Embark on private practice research: With this MS degree, you will be able to carry out research in a private practice office.
+Many optometrists conduct clinical research in their private practice in multi-center clinical studies funded by industry.
+Examples of such studies include doing research on a new contact lens solution or pharmaceutical drug.

-There is a great need for new knowledge in the vision sciences, and teaching and research opportunities are numerous.
-If you have a background in research and want to continue this as an optometrist, consider getting an MS degree.
+There is opportunity and great need for new knowledge in the vision sciences, teaching, and research.
+If you have a background in research and want to continue this as an optometrist, consider applying for the MS degree program.

 Students and professional optometrists accepted into the program generally fall into one of the following categories:

-- Enrolled or eligible to enroll at SCCO in the professional optometry program
+- Admitted into SCCO's in the professional optometry program

 - Hold a Doctor of Optometry degree (OD)